 Reason 6 – You’re chronically ill, or tired

-Our bodies are incredibly intuitive, and we often ignore them when they’re sending us important information about how we’re living our lives.
+Our bodies are incredibly intuitive yet we often ignore them when they’re sending us important information.

 Our minds need to be in a good place for our bodies to be well.
 It’s that simple.

-If you’re constantly feeling tired, or perhaps regularly coming down with colds and illnesses, it might be time to take stock of your environment.
-Research shows that who do what they love suffer less from ill health.
+If you’re constantly feeling tired, or perhaps regularly coming down with colds, it might be time to take stock of your environment.
+Research shows that those who do what they love suffer less from ill health.

 Are you always feeling tired, or run down?
-Your brain may be telling you that it’s time for a change.
+Your brain may be giving you a nudge – a sure sign that it’s time for a career change.

-The Red flag rises when the money becomes the only reason you can say that you’re still in your job.
+The red flag rises when money becomes the only reason you’re still in your job.

 Reason 8 – Your personal life is suffering

-We’ve all heard about the importance of a work-life balance (probably to the point of exhaustion!) and we know it can be tricky to find the right split.
+We’ve all heard about the importance of a work-life balance and we know it can be tricky to find the right split.

 In order to have the best life you need both the work side and the personal side to be performing at their best.

 Now obviously, you decide the balance.
-And our mission is to get you working in a career where you’ll be wanting to be to stay up late to do more of what you love.
-Having the balance, a little ‘work heavy’ is no bad thing in and of itself.
+Having the balance, a little ‘work heavy’ is no bad thing in and of itself or vice versa.

 However, the red flag flies up here when the ‘work’ side of the balance devalues the ‘personal’ side – all of the important elements for a healthy mental and physical life, and a successful career;

-The exercise, socialising, hobbies.
+Exercise, socialising, hobbies.
 Quality sleep.
 Nutritional eating.
-Taking care of your mental wellness.
+Taking care of your mental health.
 Learning.
 Volunteering.
 Travelling.
 They all need their time too.

 Reason 9 – You don’t feel true to yourself